 Coronavirus - if you can’t pay credit card bills

-Ask them to reduce or pause your payments for 3 months – known as a ‘payment deferral’.
+You can ask them to reduce or pause your payments for 3 months – known as a ‘payment deferral’.
 If you have a guarantor, the company shouldn’t try to get money from them during this time.

 Check the website of your credit card company to find out how to ask for a deferral.
 If they agree, it won’t affect your credit score.
 If you can, keep making your payments until they agree to reduce or pause them.